At virus milestone, Italian priest reflects on loss, lessons

 “He had asked her to report to his wife that he had always loved her, and he still loved her very much,” Carminati said, tears welling up in his eyes.
 “This was his last farewell that he wanted to send his wife.”

-As he watches infections and deaths surge elsewhere and the world passes the million mark, Carminati wonders why more countries didn’t pay attention to Italy’s tragedy as it was unfolding so they could be better prepared.
+As he watches infections and deaths surge elsewhere and the world pass the million death mark, Carminati wonders why more countries didn’t pay attention to Italy’s tragedy as it was unfolding so they could be better prepared.
 Instead, he says, they brushed it off as typical Italian “exaggeration” and believed somehow they would be spared.

 “Initially, they lost a lot of time, and then some took some absurd decisions like ‘herd immunity,’” he said.
 “For those of us who were in the middle of it, hearing these things at that time, we said: ‘These people are crazy.
 They have no idea what’s coming their way.’”